 The proposed supersonic AVRO saucer was supposed to revolutionize aviation.
-In reality, what was eventually shown to the public in 1959 was far less advanced than had been billed, little more than an unstable ducted fan car that barely got off the ground (photos).
+In reality, what was eventually shown to the public in 1959 was far less advanced than had been billed, little more than an unstable ducted fan car that barely got off the ground (photos and history).
 Some claim the whole AVRO saucer project was a deliberate bit of disinformation to make the public think the saucers were really our craft or Russian.
 (It is interesting to note, however, that the prototype saucer with its chopped rear end was deliberately modeled after pilot Kenneth Arnold's original 1947 drawing of his "flying saucers," since the head engineeer considered Arnold's report to be authentic.)

 The clipping from People Today originally comes from an article by Joel Carpenterfirst published in IUR (International UFO Reporter).
 This fascinating article is primarily about a UFO sighting by the famous Lockheed Skunkwork aeronautical engineers and test pilots (that by coincidence occurred the same day as the People Today article, Dec.
 16, 1953).
 The witnesses included the legendary Kelly Johnson, who headed up the teams that built the U.S.'s first jet aircraft and the U-2 and SR-71 spy planes (and also participated in development of the Stealth aircraft).
 If anybody should have been able to identify an unknown aircraft, these experts should have been able to, but the sighting left them all baffled.